GAMMA LINOLENIC ACID Overview Information

-Gamma linolenic acid is a fatty substance found in various plant seed oils such as borage oil and evening primrose oil.
+Gamma linolenic acid is a fatty substance.
+It's found in various plant seed oils such as borage oil and evening primrose oil.
 People use it as medicine.

 How does it work?

-Gamma linolenic acid is an omega-6 fatty acid, which the body can convert to substances that reduce inflammation and cell growth.
+Gamma linolenic acid is an omega-6 fatty acid.
+The body converts gamma linolenic acid to substances that reduce inflammation and cell growth.

 Possibly Effective for: